 You may still use the original heating system that came with your sauna to help preheat your sauna.
 Once it has warmed up, you can leave it on or perhaps just use the lamps for heating.

 I spoke with a woman who experienced this.
-She shined a red heat lamp on her puppies and noticed how calm and happy they became.
-Then she used just a red lamp from the store.
-Then animals did not like it at all.
+She shined a red “heat lamp” on her puppies and noticed how calm and happy they became.
+Then she used just a red light bulb from the store.
+The animals did not like it at all.
 She concluded there was a difference in the lights, but she did not know what it was.

-Infrared is healing, while red is highly irritating and stimulating.
 If one sat in sauna with just red lights, many would hate the sauna.
 Instead, most people report they are calmed and healed by the infrared sauna frequencies.
-The small bit of red light does not bother them.
+The small amount of red light does not bother them.

 To purchase a near infrared lamp sauna, we list several companies that sell them on a separate page mentioned below.

 Other pages on this website that relate to sauna therapy include:

 Aaland, M., Sweat, Capra Press, 1978.

 Beard, J. The Enzyme Treatment of Cancer, London, Chatto and Windus, 1911.